-- an accurate and complete invoice and any other documents required by the Contract have (a) been submitted in accordance with the invoicing instructions provided in the Contract; - all such documents have been verified by Canada; (b) - the Work performed has been accepted by Canada. (c) - All travel related receipts and documentation (d) - timesheets of resources (e)
+- (a) an accurate and complete invoice and any other documents required by the Contract have been submitted in accordance with the invoicing instructions provided in the Contract; - (b) all such documents have been verified by Canada; - (c) the Work performed has been accepted by Canada. - (d) All travel related receipts and documentation - (e) timesheets of resources a.
+Direct Deposit (Domestic and International)